galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 {:.no_toc}

 This exercise uses the public dataset of Reto Schmucki [regional GAM](https://zenodo.org/record/1321885/files/gatekeeper_CM%20.RData?download=1).
 It is a file recording the presence of various species per site and per days through a period of time.
 The goal of this exercise is to be able to create biodiversity indicators and abundance trend over time.
-Using different tools we will show the occurence of one specy through the years.
+Using different tools we will show the occurrence of one specie through the years.
-You could for example try to predict the occurence of one specific specy in a certain type of environnement using the prediction model of climate evolution.
+You could for example try to predict the occurence of one specific specie in a certain type of environnement using the prediction model of climate evolution.
 You will basically learn how to create a visual material which can be guite easily understood and therefore be efficient for a large audience.

 > ### Agenda
 >
-> 1. Pre processing
+1. Pre processing

 > {:toc}
  2.
 >